wsdream/wsdream-docs/bibliography.rst

 :tocdepth: 3

 =====================================================
-A Bibliography on Web Service Recommendation Research
+A Bibliography of Web Service Recommendation Research
 =====================================================

 .. module:: bibliography
 .. moduleauthor:: WS-DREAM Team, CUHK

-This document maintains a list of papers within the research topic of Web service recommendation.
-These papers have used our WS-DREAM datasets or (and) cited our papers about WS-DREAM.
+This document maintains a list of papers within the research theme of Web service recommendation.
+These papers have used our WS-DREAM datasets and (or) cited our papers about WS-DREAM.
 The list is maintained only for research purposes and will be updated from time to time.
 If you have any enquires, please feel free to contact us (wsdream.maillist@gmail.com).

 +---------------------+----------------------------------------------------------------+
 | **Summary**         |                                                                |